b0mbays/google_trends/README.md

 2. Click on the three dots in the top right corner and choose "Custom repositories".
 3. Enter `b0mbays/google-trends` in the "Add custom repository" field, select "Integration" from the "Category" dropdown, and click on the "Add" button.
 4. Once the custom repository is added, you can install the integration through HACS.
 You should see "Google Trends" in the "Integrations" tab.
 Click on "Download" to add it to your Home Assistant instance.
-5. Install the integration from the Integrations menu, setting your custom number of trends, update interval and country.
+5. Install the integration from the Integrations menu, setting your custom number of trends (**max of 10**), update interval and country.
 (Country examples below)
 6. Restart Home Assistant.
 7. Install the custom google-trends-card from [here](https://github.com/b0mbays/google-trends-card).